 - Southwest Region: Residential air conditioners below 45,000 BTUs must have a SEER2 rating of 14.3 and an EER2 of 11.7 (9.8 EER2 if SEER2 ≥ 15.2).
 Residential air conditioners 45,000 BTUs – 65,000 BTUs must have a SEER2 rating of 13.8 and an EER2 of 11.2 (9.8 EER2 if SEER2 ≥ 15.2).

-- Heat pumps can be sold and installed after January 1, 2023 as long as they were produced in 2022.
+- Heat pumps manufactured in 2022 or earlier can be sold and installed after January 1, 2023.

 - In the North region, air conditioners built before January 1, 2023 may still be sold and installed.